hms-dbmi/hail-on-AWS-spot-instances/README.md

 ## FAQs and troubleshooting

+* If after executing `sh cloudformation_hail_spot.sh` you get an error message saying that "variable cluster_id_json is out of range" it means that the CLI command `aws emr create-cluster --applications Name=Hadoop Name=Spark ...` did not retrieve a cluster ID.
+This error occurs due to different reasons: a defective AWS account configuration (`aws configure`), the user needs additional permits such as AmazonElasticMapReduce* or  AmazonEC2*.

 * Some times you may get sudden or unexpected errors.
 One of the reasons may be the fact that your initial spot instances can be dropped and replaced by a new instance (that's how the spot instance model works).
 This `cloudformation` tool constantly --every minute-- checks for this behavior and will fix everything for you.
 A common error when an instance is replaced is: